adamterlson/cairn/README.md

 Passing your stylesheets first through Cairn has two major advantages over using React Native's styling directly:

 #### 1) Nested Objects
 Using a nested object sets up a parent-child relationship for en-masse style application (see API/examples).
+Child styles and props extend (and override) those of their parent(s).

 #### 2) Custom Props
 Use the keyword `props` to define presentation attributes besides `styles`.
 Child props take precedence, just like styles.